ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.1 Customer

-A **customer** is an OAuth protected resouce that represents the customer referred to by the access token presented.
+A **customer** is an OAuth protected resource that represents the customer referred to by the access token presented.
 It is represented as a URI from which the client can GET the JSON representation.
 The client is only allowed to obtain the data within the granted scope.